boldbi/iframe-token-based-authorization-sample/README.md

   * Open the solution file `EmbedDashboardWithTokenAuthentication.sln` in Visual Studio.

-  * Run your `Iframe token based authentication` sample in Visual Studio.
+  * Run your sample in Visual Studio.

   * After starting the sample application, an `HTML` file will be generated at the specified [location](https://github.com/boldbi/iframe-token-based-authorization-sample/tree/master/EmbedDashboardWithTokenAuthentication).
 You can open this file in a web browser to render and view the dashboard.